 Together, these briefs are designed to help illuminate rule of law strengths and weaknesses, encourage data-driven policy choices, and guide program development to strengthen the rule of law in Afghanistan.

 Select key findings from the general public and legal practitioners:

-- Perceptions of Government Accountability: There is a high perception of impunity in Afghanistan.
+- Government Accountability: There is a high perception of impunity in Afghanistan.
 Perceptions of government accountability vary across regions, with the Southwest region having the most positive perception of accountability and the Capital region having the least positive perception.

 - Corruption Across Institutions: Afghans believe that a significant number of authorities are involved in corrupt practices.
 Despite a small improvement over the last year, judges were viewed as the most corrupt authority for the sixth year in a row.